shurik179/yozh/docs/details/connectors.rst

 Main board connectors
 ---------------------

-In the rear of the main robot baord, there are even more connectors, providing access to SPI (MISO/MOSI/SCK) pns of ESP32-S3 and pins A3, A4, A5 (you coudl use one of them as chip select line for SPI).
+In the rear of the main robot board, there are even more connectors, providing access to SPI (MISO/MOSI/SCK) pns of ESP32-S3 and pins A3, A4, A5 (you coudl use one of them as chip select line for SPI).